Wagaya no Rekishi

-Wagaya no Rekishi (わが家の歴史) is a Japanese three-part television mini-series, shown on Fuji TV from April 9, 2010 to April 11, 2010 to celebrate its 50th Anniversary.
+Wagaya no Rekishi (わが家の歴史) is a Japanese three-part television mini-series, that aired on Fuji TV from April 9, 2010 to April 11, 2010 to celebrate its 50th anniversary.
 The show was known for its star-studded cast.

 Synopsis

 Masako (Kou Shibasaki) is the eldest daughter of the Yame family, living in Fukuoka, Kyushu.
 She leaves school to help support her good, but naive parents and four siblings.
 The drama centers on the family members and people they meet in the post-war Japan.
 The story takes place between 1945 and 1964, chronicling the lives of the seven members of the fictional Yame family.